- Tumble dryer drying cycle takes too long

 - Opening the door during a cycle to check on the clothing will extend the cycle by at least half an hour each time the door is opened.
 This is because the heat pump takes a long time to reach full working pressure in the heating system.

-- Some models have a quick-drying cycle with shorter drying time.
+- Some models have a quick-drying cycle with a shorter drying time.
 You can use this cycle if you do not have time to wait for the normal drying cycle to finish.
 Using this program increases the energy consumption and noise level, as the heat pump will operate at full power and speed throughout the entire drying cycle.

 6. Drying cushions, pillows and duvets: